 Minor - Repair of existing systems.

-Major - Installing or upgrading systems which will result in major exterior appearance changes (i.e. exterior ducts, piping, ventilators, HVAC units); the removal of substantial quantities of original materials in the course of construction.
+Major - Installing or upgrading systems which will result in major appearance changes (i.e. ducts, piping, ventilators, HVAC units); the removal of substantial quantities of original materials in the course of construction.

 Changes classified as major alterations are not necessarily unacceptable Under the preservation restriction such changes must be reviewed by the Commission and their impact on the historic integrity of the premise assessed.